Defining Who Can Approve Requests

 @reducer

-Beyond this, there are multiple ways to determine approval behavior, up to and including full automations based on custom SDK logic.
+Beyond this, multiple ways to determine approval behavior exist, ranging from customizing this Reducer to full automation based on custom SDK logic.

 Concepts